Which Skin Type Ages the Slowest?

 While thin, dry skin may be more susceptible to some of this, it’s important to understand everything that goes into how your skin ages – regardless of skin type.
 As mentioned earlier, skin aging is caused by the breakdown of the support structures in the skin, mainly collagen.
 This happens regardless of skin type.

 Not only does the passing of time cause collagen production to slow, but those first signs of aging are also the result of a lifetime of sun exposure, exposure to environmental elements, and repetitive facial expressions.
 Those smile lines really are brought on by a lifetime of smiles, but completely worth it at the same time.

 What Can I Do to Slow Aging for My Skin Type?

 The answer to this question is easy.
 Simply take care of your skin and pay some attention to your overall health while you’re at it.

 This, of course, starts with a regular skincare routine that’s targeted for your unique skin type.
 Choosing products that are natural and gentle, without all the extra harsh additives is also key to avoiding the chronic irritation that can lead to premature aging.

 When looking at products to care for your skin, also look for those that contain ingredients meant to support your skin and slow down the aging process.
 For instance, look for skincare products that contain Vitamin C, Hyaluronic Acid, and Retinol.
 To get a personalized recommendation of the best products for your skincare concerns, take out Skin Care Quiz.

 You Can’t Slow Down Time

-It might be impossible to slow down the hands of time, but you do have some control in how the years show on your skin.
-A clean life, fueled by a healthy diet, a great skin care routine, people who make you smile, and a respect for the world around us, will help to keep you healthy and youthful looking, no matter what your skin type.
+It might be impossible to slow down the hands of time, but you do have some control over how the years show on your skin.
+A clean life, fueled by a healthy diet, a great skincare routine, people who make you smile, and a respect for the world around us, will help to keep you healthy and youthful-looking, no matter what your skin type.